Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 <sub>[![Markdown](https://img.shields.io/badge/Markdown-%23000000.svg?logo=markdown&logoColor=white)](#)</sub> is lightweight to learn and use,
 with plenty of guides and cheat sheets for advanced techniques.
 This markup and its dialects were never designed to provide rich content.

-GitHub alone doesn't render its own site in markdown or a flavor despite the role of built-in and primary documentation means.
+Despite assigning it the role of built-in and primary documentation, GitHub alone doesn't render its site in markdown or a flavor.

 <table align="center"><tr></tr><tr><td><b>For a reason to try</b> <samp>markdown</samp> <b>beyond a moderately formatted text, here is my ounce of teaching</b> illustrated by this repository.</td></tr></table>